Acquiring the Virtues of the Satpurush – Reflections from Mahesana

 Introduction

-At the BAPS Swaminarayan Mandir in Mahesana, senior swamis gathered for a special episode of Satsang Conversations.
-Their focus was a timeless question raised in Vachanamrut Gadhada I-67: How can one acquire the virtues of the Satpurush?
+At the BAPS Swaminarayan Mandir in Mahesana, senior Swamis gathered for a special episode of Satsang Conversations.
+Their focus was a vital question raised in Vachanamrut Gadhada I-67: How can one acquire the virtues of the Satpurush?

-Through narration and heartfelt discussion, the swamis connected the historic words of Bhagwan Swaminarayan with the living example of His present successor.
+Through narration and an insightful discussion, the Swamis connected the historic words of Bhagwan Swaminarayan with the living example of His present successor.

 Shriji Maharaj’s Question

 On 21 March 1820, Bhagwan Swaminarayan sat in Dada Khachar’s darbār, surrounded by sadhus and devotees.
-He described the Satpurush in unforgettable words:
+He described the Satpurush:

 “There is a Satpurush who has no affection at all for the pleasures of this world.
 He harbors desires only for the higher realms, i.e. the abode of God and for the form of God.
 He also wishes the same for whoever associates with him.”